|Nutritional Guidelines (per serving)|

 Okra is referred to in the historical record by ancient Egyptians and Moors of the 12th and 13th centuries.
 Today, okra is particularly well established in the Southern US and its cuisine.
 It has a ‘slimy’ or mucilaginous texture and is not only wonderful simply fried, but also lends thickening to many Cajun and Creole dishes, including gumbo, an especially hardy and beloved stew of the South.

 Okra grows best in tropical to warm temperate climates throughout the world today.

-In traditional medicine, okra was used to treat sore throats, inflammation of the mucous membranes, urinary tract infections, diarrhea and other abdominal issues, plus headache and fever.
+In traditional medicine, okra was used to treat sore throats, inflammation of the mucous membranes, urinary tract infections, diarrhea, and other abdominal issues, plus a headache and fever.